FridgeManIO/BloodthiefWiki/docs/index.md

-# Welcome to the Bloodthief Wiki
+# Welcome to the Unofficial Bloodthief Wiki

 WIP Bloodthief Wiki & Documentation.
-Not currently open for contributions, but will be soon.
+See how to contribute [here](contributing.md)!

 Bloodthief is an ultra-fast melee dungeon-runner where you use momentum to parkour through hazardous dungeons and brutally slash through enemies.
 Speed-run through haunted crypts and castles and learn what dark secrets lie beneath